Adult Driving License - 18 Years Old + Older

 So, we’ve taken all the information that could be on the test and put it in the same question and answer format used by the CT DMV.
 If you are interested in the book, please click here.

-Note: many students find this class helpful when they take their knowledge test, and they take this class before applying for a learner’s permit.
+Note: many students find this adult class (specifically tailored to the needs of our adult driving students) helpful when they take their knowledge test, and they take this class before applying for a learner’s permit.